-From choosing the destination and deciding what you'll be doing, to the practicalities of the trip, find out how to plan a gap year and make it an experience you'll never forget
+From choosing the destination and deciding what you'll be doing, to the practicalities of planning the trip, read these gap year tips on how to make the experience one that you'll never forget

 1. Consider the places to go on a gap year

-The first thing you need to do is work out what your goals are.
-This will help you to choose a country, as not everywhere will offer every type of experience.
+If you're wondering how to go about planning a gap year, the first thing to do is work out what your goals are, and whether these are linked to a particular country or activity, as not everywhere will offer the same type of experience.

 Before you settle on a destination, you'll need to read the government's foreign travel advice for specific countries.
 It's also worth checking to see if there are any special entry requirements, as some countries expect you to have at least six months left on your passport at the date of entry.

-When contemplating the best time of year to travel, think about whether there are any seasonal weather conditions you'll need to account for, such as monsoon season in South Asia or hurricanes in Florida during the summer months.
-You can also discover if there are any festivals or religious observances you should be aware of.
+When considering the best time of year to travel, do your research to discover whether there are any seasonal weather conditions you'll need to account for, such as monsoon season in South Asia or hurricanes in Florida during the summer months.
+You can also read about any festivals or religious observances you should be aware of.

-In terms of your academic responsibilities, make sure you're back in the UK for the start of the university year and to meet any course or job application deadlines.
+If you're still at university, make sure you're back in the UK for the start of the academic year and be sure to meet any course or job application deadlines.

 2. Decide who to travel with